 Making a written complaint

-If you wish to put your complaint in writing, it should be addressed to:
+If you wish to put your complaint in writing, you can email us at email@example.com or write to:

 Dispute Settlement Centre Victoria